MSHS Contact: Bev WellerTRS Contact: Rhonda Schmidt

 - A record of success: Our students have a much higher success rate than most online programs because of our unique model that involves the student and their family, the school counselor, the program coordinator, AND our caring, local mentors.

-Any self-motivated high school student may enroll in online learning on a space available basis (enrollment is limited for full-time and blended schedule students).
+Any self-motivated high school student may enroll in online learning on a space available basis for one course at school and a maximum of three taken at home.
 Organization and time-management are just two of the essential skills necessary for this independent learning environment.
-The others can be found in the Online Learning Inventory Assessmentwhich you will be asked to complete as a part of the enrollment process to assess your motivations and strengths towards becoming a successful online learner.
+The others can be found in the Online Learning Inventory Assessment which you will be asked to complete as a part of the enrollment process to assess your motivations and strengths towards becoming a successful online learner.

 How do I get started?